Christopher Reutinger: Television

+Appraiser of Fine String Instruments

+Christopher has appraised Antique String Instruments for State Farm and other insurance companies for over 50 years.
+He has also been an Expert Appraiser for Antiquities since 1969 and was the Chief Appraiser for The Malibu Surplus Estate Sale Company for ten years.
+During that time, his appraisals were insured by Lloyd's of London for $1,000,000.

 Tile artist

 In addition to his music career, Reutinger is a tile artist, with installations around the world.

 Tennis coach

 Reutinger has coached High School Tennis for more than 14 years.
 His teams have been award-winning teams from Malibu High School in Malibu, California and Saint Bonaventure High School in Ventura, California.